 I even went so far as to write out a transcription of my arrangement, thinking that it would come in handy for use in my guitar teaching.
 (And it has!)

 As a matter of fact, a very talented young student of mine started learning my arrangement of “Deep River Blues” two weeks ago.
-In doing a bit of preparation for her lesson, I did some research on-line and in my home library and I learned something, too (that I probably should have known all along).
+In doing a bit of preparation for her lesson, I did some research on-line and in my home library and I learned a few things about “Deep River Blues” that I probably should have known all along.

 “Deep River Blues” is based on a song recorded by The Delmore Brothers back in 1933 called “I’ve Got Them Big River Blues.”
 In the songbook The Songs of Doc Watson (1971, Oak Publications), Doc writes about “Deep River Blues”: “This blues was introduced to me in the late thirties by a Delmore Brothers recording.
 When I first began to hear the tune, I was fascinated by the sounds they got out of the little tenor guitar – the four string – and the regular flattop box.
 I never could figure a way to get even a resemblance of the sound that they got until I began to hear Merle Travis pick the guitar.”